Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

       - Why are we learning about Mobile Development?
       - Identify mobile Development in the scope of Software Development
     - **Variables and Types**
-      - What are variables?
+      - Variables and Constants (declaration, assigning values, usage)
-      - Fundamental & composite types in swift
+      - Types in Swift
     - **Functions**
       - Functions and code encapsulation
     - **After Class**
-      - Begin Classrooms in Repl.it
+      - Complete Classrooms in Repl.it on Variables, Types & Functions

 1. Optionals & Conditionals
+    - **Optionals**
+      - Working with optionals (identifying them, unwrapping & binding)
     - **Logic Statements in Swift**
-      - What is an optional?
       - Writing logic statements in Swift
+    - **After Class**
+      - Complete Classrooms in Repl.it on Optionals & Conditionals

+1. Arrays, Loops & Dictionaries
+    - **Arrays**
+      - What is an array?
+      - Working with arrays (create, append, delete, iterate)
+    - **Loops**
+      - While loop
+      - For lop
+    - **Dictionaries**
+      - Working with dictionaries (create, append, delete, iterate)
+    - **After Class**
+      - Complete Classrooms in Repl.it on Optionals & Conditionals

 1. Classes, Structs & Enums
-    - **Classes, Structs & Enums**
+    - **Classes, Structs**
       - Differentiate between classes & structs
       - Identify when to use classes & structs
+    - **Enums**
       - Identify and learn how to implement enums
     - **After Class**
-      - Complete Classrooms in Repl.it
+      - Complete Classrooms in Repl.it on Structs & Enums

 1. Building an iOS Game
     - **Introduction to SpriteKit**
       - Navigating a SpriteKit project
-      - Nodes, Scenes, Sprites, Textures UIColor, CGSize
+      - Nodes, Scenes, Sprites, Textures, UIColor, CGSize
     - **Activities**
       - First sprites (creation & positioning)
     - **After Class**
-      - Begin Tutorial: Sushi Neko
+      - Begin Tutorial: Orange Tree

 1. SpriteKit Simple Game
     - **Pop the Bubble Game**
-      - Creating assets & Positioning
+      - Creating multiple assets & positioning
-      - How RemoveFromParent works
+      - Using RemoveFromParent
+      - Options for running actions (sequence, repeat, group)
-      - Run action, Block action, repeat, wait, sequence, touch events
+      - Run action, Block action, Wait action
+      - Touch events
     - **Activities**
-      - Start Pop the Bubble games
+      - Work on Pop the Bubble game
     - **After Class**
       - Add Game Logic
-      - Start Sushi Neko

 1. Introduction to OOP in Games
     - **Building Characters & Abilities**